GCR Awards 2021: voting now open

 Hong Kong’s MFN investigation

 Expedia, Booking.com and Trip.com were the subject of the first-ever commitments decision issued by Hong Kong’s Competition Commission in May 2020, with all three agreeing to remove wide price parity clauses from their contracts with accommodation providers in the territory.
-The enforcer’s investigation into the online travel companies’ most-favoured nation clauses – which required accommodation providers in Hong Kong to always give the platforms the same or better terms as those offered in all other sales channels – mirrored similar probes around the globe and was prompted by a complaint from a travel agents’ trade association.
+The enforcer’s investigation into the online travel companies’ most-favoured nation clauses – which required accommodation providers in Hong Kong to always give the platforms the same or better terms as those offered in all other sales channels – mirrored similar probes around the globe.
 The agency launched a public consultation into the companies’ proposed commitments in March 2020 and officially accepted them two months later.

 NCLAT stays CCI’s abuse of dominance fine against Grasim Industries

 In March 2020, the Competition Commission of India fined Grasim Industries 302 billion rupees ($41.3 million) – the highest behavioural penalty it issued in 2020 – for allegedly abusing its dominance in the market to supply viscose staple fibres, a biodegradable material used as a sustainable alternative to cotton.
 The enforcer claimed that the company had charged Indian spinners discriminatory prices and forced them to provide details about their export and import practices.
 Grasim’s counsel successfully challenged the ruling before India’s National Company Law Appellate Tribunal, securing a stay of the penalty in November 2020.
 The legal and economic arguments submitted by the company’s advisors convinced the court that the CCI’s market definition contained inconsistencies and that its probe was defective because of due process errors.